-The diner: that great American species of restaurant!
+The diner: that great American species of the restaurant!
 When I think of a diner, I think of a variety of food, at a reasonable price.
 Eggs at 2 am.
 A place where cash-strapped young adults can gather and converse, recovering from or plotting their next adventure over black coffee and fries.
-A place were laughs, worries and dreams can be shared among friends.
+A place where laughs, worries, and dreams can be shared among friends.

-Hunter Dinerant (I’m guessing Dinerant is a portmanteau of diner & restaurant) is located in Auburn, New York, about 3 miles north of the finger lake, Owasco Lake.
+Hunter Dinerant (I’m guessing Dinerant is a portmanteau of diner & restaurant) is located in Auburn, New York, about 3 miles north of Finger Lake, Owasco Lake.
 On Google, it’s called “Hunter’s Dinerant”, but the actual signage lacks the apostrophe.
 The Dinerant seems to hang over the side of the Owasco River.

 The Dinerant is what I would call a classic American diner.
 Not quite the romanticized Hollywood version with a cast of gum-snapping, pomade-greased teenagers bopping about — but close.

 The Dinerant has many of the features that every classic diner should have:

 - It is shaped like a railroad dining car.
 A single aisle down the center.
 Curved corners.

 - It is wrapped in gleaming chrome and detailed with crimson and white stripes.

 - It has booths for groups and a counter & stools for solitary folks.

 - Meat-pink floors flecked with white and black confetti patterns.